-The Sidewinder field produced an average of 104 BOE/d (77% oil) in Q2 2017, compared to an average of 69 BOE/d (4% oil) in Q1 2017 and 134 BOE/d (2% oil) in Q2 2016.
-The increase is due to added oil production at Sidewinder-1 following additional perforations across the reservoir and temporary gas lift installation.
+The Sidewinder field produced an average of 212 BOE/d (77% oil) in Q3 2017, compared to an average of 104 BOE/d (77% oil) in Q2 2017 and 75 BOE/d (1% oil) in Q3 2016.
+The increase is due to additional oil production at Sidewinder-1 for the entire quarter following perforations across the reservoir and a temporary gas lift installation part way through Q2 2017.

-The Puka permit (PEP 51153: TAG 70% interest) covers an area of approximately 85 square kilometers (21,000 acres) and is located to the east of TAG's producing Cheal field.
+The Puka permit (PEP 51153: TAG 70% interest) covers an area of approximately 85 km2 (21,000 acres) and is located to the east of TAG's producing Cheal field.
 In addition to the Miocene-aged Mt.
-Messenger drilling opportunities, the Puka permit also contains the Pukatea prospect (formerly known as Shannon), a deeper Tikorangi Limestone target situated directly below the Puka oil pool.
+Messenger drilling opportunities, the Puka permit also contains the Pukatea prospect (formerly known as Shannon prospect), a deeper Tikorangi Limestone target situated directly below the Puka oil pool.
 The production capability from the Tikorangi Limestone has been well proven at the adjacent Waihapa and Ngaere oil fields, which has produced in excess of 23 MMbbl to date.
-The Douglas-1 well drilled in 2012 at the edge of the Pukatea prospect encountered a 145m of reservoir interval and oil shows in a down-dip location, with more than 350m of up-dip potential estimated.
+The Douglas-1 well drilled in 2012 at the edge of the Pukatea prospect encountered a 145 m of reservoir interval and oil shows in a down-dip location, with more than 350 m of up-dip potential estimated.

-TAG and its joint venture partner, Melbana Energy Ltd. (formerly MEO Australia Limited), have agreed on a work program for the 2016/17 financial year and will continue to develop plans for the acreage.
-The joint venture is assessing drilling of a well on the permit by Q4 2018 at a location and depth to be determined.
+TAG and its joint venture partner, Melbana, have agreed to drill Pukatea-1 by Q3/Q4 2018 using the existing Puka production pad.
 With proven production and several exploration targets identified, this is a complimentary addition to the TAG portfolio where TAG can apply its extensive technical and operations experience in the Taranaki Basin.